mattimustang/optus-sagemcom-fast-3864-hacks/README.md

 Next download a copy the the decrypt-conf.py script included in this repository.

+NOTE: If you already have the admin password, you can dump the config through this script: http://192.168.0.1/dumpcfgdynamic.cmd
 ### Set up Linux

 Install the `decrypt-conf.py` dependencies: